IsabelaHolanda2006/numberdex/README.md

 # Numberdex

-Numberdex is a web application designed to help users explore, analyze, and interact with numbers in creative and educational ways.
+Numberdex is a web application designed to help users explore, analyze, and interact with numbers.

 ---